endjin/componentize-dotnet-demo/README.md

 Build succeeded in 6.3s
 ```

-To run, the console, you need to specify Wasmtime to use the the HTTP Interface when running the module:
+To run `console.wasm`, you need to specify Wasmtime to use the the HTTP Interface when running the module:

 ```bash
 wasmtime run -S http .\dist\console.wasm